Skip to content Skip to navigation menu

 Step 5

-Now that the door is cut to height, hold it up against the frame to check whether the width of the door fits.
+Now that the door is cut to height, hold it up against the door frame to check whether the width of the door fits.
 If it doesn’t, hold the door so one side is in position and then mark the overhanging distance onto the door.

 5.How-To-Hang-An-Internal-Door.jpeg